SciML/PreallocationTools.jl/README.md

 new cache arrays on demand when they are required.
 The function `f` maps `size_of_cache = f(size(u))`, which by default creates cache arrays of the same size.

-Note that `LazyBufferCache` does cause a dynamic dispatch, though it is type-stable.
+Note that `LazyBufferCache` is type-stable and contains no dynamic dispatch.
+This gives it a ~15ns overhead.
-This gives it a ~100ns overhead, and thus on very small problems it can reduce performance, but for any sufficiently sized calculation (e.g. >20 ODEs) this may not be even measurable.
 The upside of `LazyBufferCache` is that the user does not have to worry about potential issues with chunk sizes and such: `LazyBufferCache` is much easier!

 ### Example